jrodal98/transfer/README.md

 ## Features

 * Upload files
+* Upload directories (archives them as they are being uploaded)
 * Download files
 * Encrypt files as they are being uploaded
 * Decrypt files as they are being downloaded